When to plant -- Plant

 thrive if temperatures are consistently above 85° F (30°C), particularly if

-nights are warm.
-Indoors, if your room humidity gets too low, consider using an ultrasonic room humidifier, which you can
+humidity is best.
+If your humidity gets too low indoors, consider using an ultrasonic room humidifier,

-get at home improvement stores and thrift shops.
+sold at home improvement stores and some thrift shops.

 Pests to watch for -- Look for any pests that can affect your other